B.C.'s fast ferries sell for virtually nothing

 Doug Allen, who is in charge of the B.C.
 Ferry Corporation, says there was no alternative but to sell the ships at the unreserved auction.

-"We've been at this for 2 years and during that time there was not an offer given to us that f was acceptable and could be closed," he said.
+"We've been at this for two years, and during that time there was not an offer given to us that was acceptable and could be closed," he said.

 The former NDP government commissioned the ships, which were supposed to improve service and spark the B.C. shipbuilding industry.
 In the end they did neither, and a host of problems left them tied to the dock.